LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/many-to-many/_index.md

 Let's create a new model class, `EventTag`, to model a join table for `Event` and `Tag` classes.

-{{% notice blue "Note" "rocket" %}}
-The starter code for this portion of the chapter is found at the [Insert Branch Name](https://github.com/LaunchCodeEducation/CodingEvents) of `CodingEvents`.
-The final code presented in this chapter is found on the [Insert Branch Name](https://github.com/LaunchCodeEducation/CodingEvents).
-As always, code along to the videos on your own `CodingEvents` project.
-{{% /notice %}}

 To model a join table for `Event` and `Tag` classes, we will create a **join class**.
 Given our discussion of join tables above, we know that it will need `EventId` and `TagId` properties.
 To more easily work with the corresponding `Event` and `Tag` objects in our controllers, we will also include properties of those specific types.

 ```csharp {linenos=table}